Te5ter13/Bug_Bounty/README.md

-## Basic Web vulnerability exploitation and automating the exploitation using python
+## Basic Web vulnerability exploitation and automating  using python